- TOP

 If you want to build muscle and bulk up, do it 3-4 times a week.

-Planned training four days a week is an effective way to promote efficient muscle growth and achieve significant changes in your body.
+This split allows you to target specific muscles and give them time to rest.
+A planned four-day training schedule per week is an effective way to promote efficient muscle growth and achieve significant changes in your body.

 1-2 times a week to maintain health and eliminate lack of exercise

-It's also a good idea to start with a low frequency and gradually adjust the number of times to suit your physical condition and lifestyle.
+It's a good idea to start with a low frequency and gradually adjust the number of times as your physical strength improves and your lifestyle improves.
+The most important thing is to continue, so find a frequency that you can continue at your own pace while having fun.

 If you're new to the gym, we recommend starting with just two sessions a week.

-Two sessions a week allows you to balance training and rest, allowing you time to get your body used to the exercises and learn the correct form for each exercise.
+Additionally, pushing yourself before you've mastered the correct form increases your risk of injury.
+Exercising twice a week makes it easier to balance training and rest, allowing you time to get your body used to exercise and learn the correct form for each exercise.
+Aim to continue at this pace for around three months to begin with, and make exercising a habit.

 Example of training menu for those attending 3 times a week